bareos/bareos/manuals/en/developers/pluginAPI.md

     Where:

     version
-    :   is the current Bacula defined plugin interface version, currently set to 1.
-If the interface version differs from the current version of Bacula, the plugin will not be run (not yet implemented).
+    :   is the current Bareos defined plugin interface version, currently set to 1.
+If the interface version differs from the current version of Bareos, the plugin will not be run (not yet implemented).

     plugin\_magic